 7. Linoleum

-Linoleum is also a great flooring type for a home office; but make sure to stay away from vinyl.
+Linoleum is also a great flooring type for a home office, but make sure to stay away from vinyl.
 It looks cheap and the designs available won’t create that modern, chic look everyone wants in their homes.
-Linoleum on the other hand, comes in a wide variety of interesting colors, designs and patterns; it is long-lasting and “green,” thus it might actually fit pretty well in a home office.
+Linoleum on the other hand, comes in a wide variety of interesting colors, designs, and patterns; it is long-lasting and “green,” thus it might fit pretty well in a home office.

 8. Engineered Hardwood

 Choose the best flooring option for your home office and convert your working nook into a comfortable and breathtaking space.
-Invest in quality and your floor will last for decades is excellent condition.
+Invest in quality and your floor will last for decades in excellent condition.

 Looking for more great reads?
 Check out these related articles: